practable/admin-tools-legacy/README.md

 # admin-tools
-Administrative tools - these require credentials from your system administrator (no credentials included in the repo)
+Administrative tools - these require credentials from your system administrator, that will be in a form like [this](https://github.com/practable/credentials-example)

 ## Prerequsites